 I have come to the realisation that I was ‘wired up' with self-limiting and short-sighted belief systems, which I have and continue to work tirelessly to re-wire and to shed old unwarranted beliefs.

-It’s all about mind, body/health, spirit and soul/heart-set and recognising that you are not just your body and mind - you are much more than that.
-These are the instruments/vessels that we (our souls) are blessed with to experience life on planet Earth.
+It’s all about controlling our mind, body/health, spirit and soul/heart-set and recognising that you are not just your body and mind - you are much more than that.
+These are the instruments/tools that we (our souls) are blessed with to experience life on planet Earth.

-I now know that I can do and achieve anything that I set my mind to and follow through with action (we all can).
+I now know that I can do and achieve anything that I set my mind and body to and follow through with action (we all can).
 I do not need external validation or anyone’s consent or permission.
-I am the master of my mind and body; not its slave - I am in control of my destiny.
+I am the master of my mind and body, not its slave - I am in control of my destiny.

 I believe that we are all connected to a greater being/power/source/intelligence (call it what you will) and we can tap into this Supreme Source/Intelligence by daily practice of yoga, meditation and connecting with Mother Nature.
 The word 'yoga' is derived from the Sanskrit word 'yuj', meaning 'to join' or 'to unite'.
 As per yogic scriptures, the practice of yoga leads to the union of individual consciousness with that of the Universal Consciousness, invoking a perfect harmony between the mind, body, spirit and soul.

 A holistic approach to family mediation involves a service that looks at each party as a whole person, not just the legal issues and implications of their relationship break up.
-Within the mediation process (during the initial separate assessment meetings), I will consider each party's physical, emotional, social and spiritual wellbeing (as appropriate) to help them understand each other’s personal journey and perspective with a view to aiding compromise and co-creation of suitable resolutions.
+Within the mediation process (during the initial separate assessment meetings), I will consider each party's physical, emotional, social and spiritual wellbeing (as appropriate) to help them understand where they are in their personal journey and to gain perspective with a view to aiding compromise and co-creation of suitable resolutions.